-In 1992, Municipal Mutual Insurance (MMI) ceased to trade and now exists solely to discharge its responsibilities under policies that it had previously issued.
+- In 1992, Municipal Mutual Insurance (MMI) ceased to trade and now exists solely to discharge its responsibilities under policies that it had previously issued.
 These responsibilities relate mainly to legal liability claims, which will take many years to materialise and finalise.
-In the event of MMI's insolvency local authority policyholders had agreed to enter into a 'scheme of arrangement' under which there are claw-back provisions on claims payments made by MMI after the implementation of the scheme.

-The scheme of administration has been triggered.
+In the event of MMI's insolvency local authority policyholders had agreed to enter into a 'scheme of arrangement' under which there are claw-back provisions on claims payments made by MMI after the implementation of the scheme. - The scheme of administration has been triggered.
 In response to an initial levy of 15% the City Council has paid £177,005 to MMI from 01/01/2014 to 31/03/2016.
 In April 2016 the levy increased to 25% incurring a further charge of £118,003 with a maximum liability of £897,630.
 There is no indication at this stage as to whether a further levy will be applied but the scheme administrators have not ruled it out.
-The Council is uncertain as to whether further monies will be required to be set aside.

-- The City Council is currently and has previously been involved in a number of schemes where grants are received from external funding agencies primarily, but not exclusively, the European Commission, National Lottery Funds, Housing Market Renewal and the Regional Growth Fund.
-There are specific terms and conditions applied to the value of grant offered from these funding organisations.
-A proportion of these monies could be subject to claw-back if it is deemed that the City Council has not fully complied with all the conditions of each grant award. - Potential liabilities exist regarding liability claims that pre date Local Government Reorganisation in 1974 when a number of services transferred to Staffordshire County Council including Education and Social Services.
+The Council is uncertain as to whether further monies will be required to be set aside. - Potential liabilities exist regarding liability claims that pre date Local Government Reorganisation in 1974 when a number of services transferred to Staffordshire County Council including Education and Social Services.
 Potential liabilities also exist for other periods where the City Council does not hold verifiable evidence of Insurance cover.
 Any proven claims arising from these periods would have a financial consequence for the City Council that could exceed any insurance provisions that are currently held.
-The City Council is unable to estimate the value or timing of any obligations, hence, no amounts are recognised in the accounts in respect of this.

-The City Council would be responsible for any pollution arising from closed landfill sites in any restored areas where it holds the relevant licence.
+The City Council is unable to estimate the value or timing of any obligations, hence, no amounts are recognised in the accounts in respect of this. - The City Council would be responsible for any pollution arising from closed landfill sites in any restored areas where it holds the relevant licence.
 Whether any pollution will arise is unknown as is the cost that would arise from such an incident.
-Hence, no monies have been set aside for such events as the risk is considered to be contingent at this time.

-Claims under Part 1 of the Land Compensation Act 1973 may be made in respect of any public works undertaken by the City Council, between 1 year after opening of the works and 6 years after opening.
+Hence, no monies have been set aside for such events as the risk is considered to be contingent at this time. - d Claims under Part 1 of the Land Compensation Act 1973 may be made in respect of any public works undertaken by the City Council, between 1 year after opening of the works and 6 years after opening.
 Claims are for any depreciation in the value of an interest in land or property which is attributable to the use of public works.
-It is not possible in advance of the opening of a highway scheme to value the likely scale or number of such claims.

-From time to time the City Council is involved in a number of investigations and enquiries on data protection and taxation from Government bodies, such as Information Commissions Offices (ICO) and Her Majesty's Revenue and Customs.
-Where the outcome of such investigations are known, adequate provisions will be made.

-4.2.26 Contingent Assets and Liabilities (continued)

-- The Balance Sheet includes Private Housing Improvement Loans (Kickstart) with a fair value of £2.114m as at 31st March 2020.
-The repayment of some of these loans are dependant on certain events, principally the sale of the property.
-It is uncertain when these events will arise and the amount of the loan that will be repaid. - h Several NHS Trusts undertook legal proceedings against a number of local authorities, seeking a court declaration that they are entitled to mandatory charitable business rates relief and also an order requiring repayment of historic business rates paid over the past 6 years.
-The affected councils successfully defended these claims on the grounds that the NHS bodies are not charities, a view which the city council shares, for which judgement was made in December 2019.
-The trusts have lodged an appeal against this judgement and the outcome is awaited.
-Although the city council has received preliminary letters requesting this relief, and has responded by rejecting the claims, no formal legal proceedings have been commenced against it.
-If, however, the appeal were to be successful, the cost implications could be material. - i.
-The City Council has provided a guarantee for the pension liability relating to Unitas Stoke-on-Trent membership of the Local Government Pension Scheme (LGPS) and is responsible for any LGPS deficit relating to the Transferring Employees' membership of the LGPS referable to service up to and including the Relevant Transfer Date and, without limit of time, shall compensate Unitas in full on demand for costs, claims and liabilities of any kind in connection with any amount by which the assets of the LGPS attributable to it are less than the liabilities attributable to it at the Relevant Transfer Date.
+It is not possible in advance of the opening of a highway scheme to value the likely scale or number of such claims. - The City Council has provided a guarantee for the pension liability relating to Unitas Stoke-on-Trent membership of the Local Government Pension Scheme (LGPS) and is responsible for any LGPS deficit relating to the Transferring Employees' membership of the LGPS referable to service up to and including the Relevant Transfer Date and, without limit of time, shall compensate Unitas in full on demand for costs, claims and liabilities of any kind in connection with any amount by which the assets of the LGPS attributable to it are less than the liabilities attributable to it at the Relevant Transfer Date.
+The value of the pension liability for Unitas as at 31st March 2020 is £15.492m

-4.2.27 Events after the Balance Sheet Date
+4.2.26 Events after the Balance Sheet Date